 - Regeneration cycles occur at least once a week, but often more.
 The frequency of regeneration cycles depends on numerous factors, including how hard your water is and how much water you use.
 The harder the water and the more water used, the more frequent regeneration cycles will need to be.
 Regeneration cycles use about 50 gallons of water on average, but this will depend on the water softener system.
 Unless you have a dual-tank water softener, the equipment cannot be used during the regeneration cycle.

-- Resin beads do not need to be replaced.
+- Resin beads usually do not need to be replaced.
+They can typically last the entire lifespan of the water softener system, but may need replacing every 10-15 years or so.
 However, to maintain your water softening effectiveness, periodically refill the brine tank with water softener salt.
-The frequency with which you will need to replace the salt depends on your water softener system’s salt tank size and how often regeneration cycles occur.

 Of the various types of water softener systems, the most common are ion exchange water softeners, dual-tank water softeners and salt-free water softeners.